ltn22/t2t-sid/draft-toutain-t2t-sid-extention.md

 ~~~~
 {: #Fig-pcc-ex title="pycoreconf module."}

-The result with the JSON structure of {{Fig-JSON}} is given {{Fig-pcc-res}}. it shows that the JSON format car ne converted in CBOR and vice versa, just by using the extended .sid file.
+The result with the JSON structure of {{Fig-JSON}} is given {{Fig-pcc-res}}.
+It shows that the JSON format can be converted in CBOR and vice versa, just by using the extended .sid file.

 ~~~~
 Input JSON config data =